Your shopping cart

 The only way to be fully sure whether you have a faulty optic cable or not is by testing for loss.

-You should thoroughly check the optic cable for any of the signs of damage.
+You should thoroughly check the optic cable for any signs of damage.

 Based on this assessment, it may or may not be possible to repair the defective optic cable.

-If there is no way to repair the optic cable, you may need to replace the optic cable.
+If there is no way to repair the optic cable, you may need to replace the entire cable.

 We can assist you with the latest line of high-grade optic cables which are suitable to meet any of your needs.